wearefuturegov/coronavirus-service-directory/README.md

 A simple, production-ready directory of services that can help residents cope if they're staying at home due to the coronavirus pandemic.

-Originally commissioned by Camden Borough Council.
-There are alternate skins for different councils on branches.
+Adaptaitons for different councils are on branches.
 [Read about the project here](https://coronaviruslocalresponse.co.uk/).

 It has:
 - 📍 A simple **search form and results page** where the user chooses the kind of help they need and gives their postcode, then sees relevant services